douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

     * level2:
       * other node preferred vs market (weighted by proba)
       * access to other node's network ?
-      * contracts more advantageous, (some parts not declared ?)
+      * contracts easier to negociate
-    * making exchange increase level
+    * making exchange increases level
-    * don't exchange, delay in delivery, bad payer decrease
+    * don't exchange, delay in delivery and bad paiement decrease level

+* Add a basic(simple) production of CO2(+ nitrogen), water & soil pollution, for the food supply chain
+  * $\Rightarrow$ *Next*: Extends to more fields (more gas, social impact, biodiversity, climate, energy and ressources use, nutrients management, plant and crop health, animal husbandry, production)

 # Phase 2, inclusion of types of agriculture

 ## Types of agriculture: ["definition"](http://www.riav.fr/quels-sont-les-differents-types-agriculture/)

-TBD, possibles types + required and effects needs to be discussed with other people
+TBD, possibles types + required and effects needs to be discussed with other people.
 - Conventional agriculture
 - Organic farming
 - Sustainable agriculture